arjun9902/arjun9902/README.md

 - 💞️ I’m looking to collaborate on private member ship
 - 📫 How to reach me chandigrah
 - 😄 Pronouns: he/him
-- ⚡ Fun fact : enjoying every second
+- ⚡ Fun fact : enjoying every seconde

 <!---
 arjun9902/arjun9902 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.